Bradley-D/Bradley-D/README.md

 # It's me Bradley Davis

 ## 💫 About Me:
-- 📫 I can be contacted me via LinkedIn if you like the cut of my jib.
+- 📫 I can be contacted via LinkedIn if you like the cut of my jib.
 - 🤔 I am sharpening my skills in the JS world.
 - 😄 I am working on a personal project.